ahicks1/palaceWS/README.md

 The server handles relaying all messages between destinations and handles all connection initialization or cleanup.

+The controller is notified whenever a client connects, but notifying the clients of another connection must be done by the controller implementation if needed.

 ## Requirements:
  ### Server :
    * Node.js